-Auckland Council is calling on Aucklanders to give their feedback on what they value most about the region’s freshwater, to help inform upcoming changes to the Auckland Unitary Plan (AUP).
+Aucklanders have until 5pm on Sunday (17 July) to give their feedback on what they value most about the region’s freshwater, helping to inform upcoming changes to the Auckland Unitary Plan (AUP).

 Based on the fundamental concept of Te mana o te Wai, which prioritises the health of water and focuses on preserving the balance between the water, the wider environment, and the community, the NPS-FM gives local authorities direction on how freshwater should be managed.